firebase/firebase-android-sdk/README.md

 ## Getting Started

 * Install the latest Android Studio (should be 3.0.1 or later)
-* Clone the repo (`git clone --recurse-submodules --remote-submodules git@github.com:firebase/firebase-android-sdk.git`)
+* Clone the repo (`git clone --recurse-submodules git@github.com:firebase/firebase-android-sdk.git`)
     * When cloning the repo, it is important to get the submodules as well.
 If you have already cloned the repo without the submodules, you can update the submodules by running `git submodule update --init --recursive`.